-If you already have the money saved up, using this is normally your cheapest option.
-If you can not yet afford a deposit, you need to borrow the money or save up.
+If you already have the money saved up, using this usually is your cheapest option.
+If you can not yet afford a deposit, you need to either borrow the money or save up.

 You can save for a deposit by setting aside as much as you can afford every month into a savings account.
 Increase the amount that you can save by:

 Sticking to a budget

 Could you borrow the money for the rent instead?